A sensitivity analysis approach to principal stratification with a continuous longitudinal intermediate outcome: Applications to a cohort stepped wedge trial: Analysis of the Crowdsourcing HIV Intervention Study

-Recall, $Y_{ijt}$ is HIV testing uptake and $M_{ijt}$ is perceived social norms for individual $i$ in cluster $j$ at time $t$.
-The subscripts $\underline{1}_t$ and $\underline{0}_t$ represent the intervention and control, respectively.
-We define three intervals: $\mathcal{I}_1 = [-0.5, 0.5]$, $\mathcal{I}_2 = (-\infty, -0.5)$, and $\mathcal{I}_3 = (0.5, \infty)$.
-The $0.5$ threshold captures significant changes in $M$, which ranges from 6 to 24. $PCE_1$ represents the dissociative effect, estimating the intervention's impact for participants with minimal change in social norms.
-In contrast, $PCE_2$ and $PCE_3$ capture associative effects, focusing on participants with a decrease ($< -0.5$) and increase ($> 0.5$) in social norms, respectively.
-These PCEs disentangle the intervention’s effects across different changes in the mediator, providing a nuanced view of how shifts in social norms relate to HIV testing uptake.
+Recall that $Y_{ijt}$ is HIV testing uptake and $M_{ijt}$ is perceived social norms.
+For the primary analysis, we define three intervals based on a threshold $\delta=0.5$: $\mathcal{I}_{\text{D}} = [-0.5, 0.5]$ (dissociative stratum), $\mathcal{I}_{\text{A}-} = (-\infty, -0.5)$ (negative associative stratum), and $\mathcal{I}_{\text{A}+} = (0.5, \infty)$ (positive associative stratum).
+We also conduct sensitivity analyses using $\delta=1.0$ and $\delta=1.5$.
+The intermediate variable ranges from 6 to 24, derived from the sum of six items scored on a 1-4 scale.
+The primary threshold of $\delta=0.5$ represents a relatively small magnitude of change (e.g., less than a one-point shift on a single item on average).
+We selected this threshold to define the dissociative stratum rigorously, while sensitivity analyses (Figure \ref{fig:PCE_delta_sensitivity}) explore robustness to this choice. $\text{PCE}_{\text{D}}$ represents the dissociative effect, estimating the intervention's impact for participants with minimal change in social norms.
+In contrast, $\text{PCE}_{\text{A}-}$ and $\text{PCE}_{\text{A}+}$ capture associative effects, focusing on participants with a decrease ($< -0.5$) and increase ($> 0.5$) in social norms, respectively.
+These PCEs allow us to examine treatment effect heterogeneity across these distinct subgroups defined by the potential responses of the intermediate variable.

-The sensitivity parameters $\lambda_0$, $\lambda_1$, and $\rho$ were calibrated using the bounds derived from the observed data, as discussed in Section \ref{sec:parameter}.

-Figures \ref{fig:PCE_t} present the posterior means and 95\% credible intervals of the Principal Causal Effects (PCEs) for varying sensitivity parameters across the four time periods.
-For context, the overall treatment effect on the probability of HIV testing uptake, considering all time periods collectively, is 8.9\%.

-We conducted an additional sensitivity analysis by varying the cutoff $\delta$ in the definition of $PCE$s, as illustrated in Figure \ref{fig:PCE_delta}.
-The results demonstrate that as $\delta$ increases, $PCE_1$ remains relatively stable, while $PCE_2$ tends to decrease and $PCE_3$ tends to increase very slightly.
-This pattern aligns with our intuition: larger changes in the magnitude of $M$ are associated with greater differentiation among specific subpopulations.
-Consequently, the $PCE$s become more pronounced in their respective directions.

-Our analysis reveals a notable pattern among the PCEs: $PCE_3$ exhibits the largest effect magnitude; $PCE_2$ shows the smallest effect size; $PCE_1$ falls between these two.
-These findings suggest that the treatment effect on HIV testing uptake is most pronounced among participants experiencing an increase in perceived social norms ($PCE_3$).
-Conversely, the subgroup with decreasing social norms ($PCE_2$) demonstrates the smallest treatment effect on HIV testing uptake.
-However, it is important to note that the 95\% posterior credible intervals of the differences between these effectsinclude zero.

-This pattern of results reflects an intuitive relationship between the intervention, changes in social norms, and HIV testing behavior.
-In particular, the stronger effect associated with increasing social norms may indicate that the intervention is particularly effective in motivating HIV testing among individuals who perceive an increment in social support and/or acceptance of testing.